chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 If you choose to talk as your action, you can say a few words before anything else happens.
 Maybe if you are diplomatic you can stop this foolishness before it starts.

 ### Melee Attacks
+Melee attacks are all resolved simultaneously.

+Melee weapons are short (knife), medium (club, sword), or long (spear).

+A combatant wielding a long weapon makes Advantaged attacks against one using a medium or short weapon.
+Medium weapons are Advantaged against short weapons.
+Attacks with short weapons are Disadvantaged against long weapons.

-A combatant with a longer weapon begins with the advantage over one with a shorter weapon.
-At their discretion, the referee can declare the opposite, for situations such as using a halberd in a space station maintenance tunnel.
+At their discretion, the referee can declare the opposite, flipping advantages.
+For example, if character A, armed with a sword, fights character B, armed with a halberd, in a space station maintenence tunnel, A's attack would be Advantaged, and B's attack would be thrown normally.

-Advantaged melee attacks get a +2 modifier, Matched melee attacks +1, and Disadvantaged melee attacks +0.

-If a Disadvantaged melee attacker successfully hits their target (gets 1 or more impact on the attack throw), they have gotten inside (or outside) their opponents reach and  are Advantaged in the next round.

 ### Movement
 You can run about 30' over open ground.